Semi-device-independently characterizing quantum temporal correlations

-That said, the original Bell scenario referring to spatial correlations is by no means the only setting that certifies quantum features beyond what classical local-hidden-variable models can deliver.
-It has been extended to include temporal correlations, making reference to non-macrorealistic temporal correlations of single systems between two instances in time~\cite{Emary2013,Vitagliano2022}.
-Leggett and Garg~\cite{Leggett85} have shown that, in quantum theory, there exists temporal correlations that are not macrorealistic, i.e., they do not admit the joint assumption of macroscopicity and non-invasive measurability.
+That said, the original Bell scenario referring to spatial correlations is by no means the only setting that certifies quantum features beyond what local-hidden-variable models can deliver.
+It has been extended to include temporal correlations, making reference to non-macro-realistic temporal correlations of single systems between two instances in time~\cite{Emary2013,Vitagliano2022}.
+Leggett and Garg~\cite{Leggett85} showed that, in quantum theory, there exist non-macrorealistic temporal correlations.
 The original Leggett-Garg scenario is as follows: A quantum state is initially prepared and sent through a quantum channel.
 During the dynamics, the same measurement is performed at some, at least three, points in time. \je{This} has then been generalized to an identical preparation step, but followed by multiple choices of measurements at each point of time~\cite{Brukner2004,Fritz2010}.
-Such a setting has been dubbed \emph{temporal Bell scenario}, since one may view it as a temporal analogue of the standard Bell scenario.
-Unlike the Leggett-Garg scenario, in a temporal Bell scenario, measurement outcomes between \emph{two} points of time are sufficient to observe non-macroscopic correlations.
+Such a setting is dubbed \emph{temporal Bell scenario}, since one may view it as a temporal analogue of the standard Bell scenario.
+Unlike the Leggett-Garg scenario, measurement outcomes between \emph{two} points of time are sufficient to observe non-macrorealistic correlations.
 Like the situation in the Bell scenario, researchers are searching for a practical way to characterize quantum temporal correlations.
-The question is, given observed statistics in a temporal scheme, do there exist \je{quantum states} and measurements which reproduce such statistics?
+The question is, given observed statistics in a temporal scheme, do there exist \je{quantum states} and measurements reproducing such statistics?
 Steps have been taken to characterize quantum temporal correlations in the standard Leggett-Garg scenario \cite{Budroni13}.
 Nevertheless, characterizing quantum temporal correlations in the temporal Bell scenario remains an open problem, again with implications for device-independence.
 Indeed, it \je{is not even} known whether such an approach can be pursued at all.
+From the practical point of view, temporal correlations play an essential role in modern quantum technologies.
+Famous instances include unitary evolution in quantum circuits and Bennett-Brassard~\cite{Bennett2014} type quantum key distribution.
+Therefore, studying and characterizing temporal correlations advances the implementation of these cutting-edge technologies.
+Moreover, since many of them involve the issue of information security, providing a (semi)device-independent framework renders them more practical or equips them with more stringent security promises.